 To change your logo go to the 'Page Master' under the 'Design' menu

-Ardfern has been our boat's winter home for years so I cannot escape a personal bias for such a nice place.
-The marina is sheltered (ph 01852 500 247), the chandlery is the best in the area, there is a webcam, the staff are exceptionally friendly and will fix all the broken bits, this is a good place to leave a boat for a bit, and the countryside around is Argyll at its knobbly best.
-Of course it is quite a way up Loch Craignish and not a place to escape from people in the height of summer, but there are compensations as well as the marina facilities: the pub, the Crafty Kitchen, the shop, and the walks.
+Ardfern has been our boat's winter home for many years so I cannot escape a personal bias for such a nice place.
+The marina is sheltered (ph 01852 500 247), the chandlery is the best in the area, the staff are exceptionally friendly and will fix all the broken bits, this is a good place to leave a boat for a bit, and the countryside around is Argyll at its knobbly best.
+Of course it is quite a way up Loch Craignish and not a place to escape from people in the height of summer, but there are compensations as well as the marina facilities: the pub, hopefully the resurrected Crafty Kitchen soon, the shop, and the walks.

-Out of the marina to the left you get to an extremely well stocked shop in a couple of minutes (under new ownership in 2016).
+Out of the marina to the left you get to an extremely well-stocked shop in a couple of minutes (under new ownership in 2016).
 You can preorder your provisions if you give them a bit of warning (ph 01852 500298).
-In another few minutes you get to the Crafty Kitchen, and across the road the Galley of Lorne hotel and pub.
+In another few minutes you get to the Crafty Kitchen (hopefully), and across the road the Galley of Lorne hotel and pub.

-The Crafty Kitchen does excellent wholesome food (and sells brilliant Christmas cakes, although you are unlikely to be sailing in December), there are pictures for sale by local artists on the walls, and also has a small craft/book shop (ph 01852 500 284).
+The Crafty Kitchen does excellent wholesome food, there are pictures for sale by local artists on the walls, and also has a small craft/book shop (ph 01852 500 284).
 But in 2019/20 it was pulled down and is being rebuilt.

-Just past the Galley you will find the early 19th century parish church, a bit dilapidated on the outside with a couple of curious painted walls to give the impression of windows, but inside all is plain and serene.
+Just past the Galley you will find the early 19th century parish church, a bit dilapidated on the outside with a couple of curious painted walls to give the impression of windows, the inside is plain and serene.
 The painted woodwork gives a charming sense of airiness.